r1mikey/research-unix-v7/README.md

 # Research UNIX v7 for Raspberry Pi

-This repository contains a port of AT&T Research UNIX v7 to the Raspberry Pi 1 single board computer.
+NOTE: This documentation is woefully incomplete.

-NOTE: This documentation in woefully incomplete.
-I'm working on fleshing out the steps needed to build and boot on hardware from a fresh checkout.
+This repository contains a port of AT&T Research UNIX v7 to the Raspberry Pi 1 single-board computer.

-Most development is performed on [Qemu](https://www.qemu.org/), so the code is expected to gracefully degrade to a single-CPU experience on later Raspberry Pi models.
+Most development happens on [Qemu](https://www.qemu.org/), so the code is expected to gracefully degrade to a single-CPU experience on later Raspberry Pi models.

 UNIX Code Copyrights and Ownership:
 * The UNIX v7 codebase is covered under the [Caldera License Grant](https://github.com/r1mikey/research-unix-v7/blob/rpi1-development/Caldera-license.pdf).
-* The userland malloc implementation is taken from Research v10 UNIX, which can be used for non-commercial purposes as per the [Alcatel Lucent statement](https://github.com/r1mikey/research-unix-v7/blob/rpi1-development/statement_regarding_Unix_3-7-17.pdf).
+* The userland malloc implementation is taken from Research v10 UNIX.
+Use of this code for non-commercial purposes is allowed per the [Alcatel Lucent statement](https://github.com/r1mikey/research-unix-v7/blob/rpi1-development/statement_regarding_Unix_3-7-17.pdf).

-While much of the port code is original work, portions are sourced from other open-source projects:
+While much of the port code is original work, portions originate in from other open-source projects:
-* Userland printf is a port of [mpaland](https://github.com/mpaland/printf) printf, user the [MIT license](https://github.com/mpaland/printf/blob/master/LICENSE)
+* Userland printf is a port of [A printf / sprintf Implementation for Embedded Systems](https://github.com/mpaland/printf) by [Marco Paland](https://github.com/mpaland), used the [MIT license](https://github.com/mpaland/printf/blob/master/LICENSE)
-* Userland and kernel C runtime library support is imported from the [Compiler-RT codebase](https://github.com/llvm/llvm-project/tree/master/compiler-rt/lib/builtins), a part of [LLVM Project](https://llvm.org/) and under the [Apache 2.0 with LLVM exception](https://llvm.org/LICENSE.txt) license.
+* Userland and kernel C runtime library support originates in [Compiler-RT](https://github.com/llvm/llvm-project/tree/master/compiler-rt/lib/builtins), a part of [LLVM Project](https://llvm.org/) and under the [Apache 2.0 with LLVM exception](https://llvm.org/LICENSE.txt) license.
 * The SD card driver is derived from [SDCard.c](https://github.com/LdB-ECM/Raspberry-Pi/blob/master/SD_FAT32/SDCard.c) by Leon de Boer, auspiciously freeware under CC Attribution (see the file header for details)

 ## Recommended Reading

 * [A Commentary on the Sixth Edition UNIX Operating System](http://warsus.github.io/lions-/) - The famous "Lions book".
-While this describes the previous version of Research UNIX, working through this book will give you a really good understanding of how Research UNIX v7 works.
+While this describes the previous version of Research UNIX, working through this book will give you an understanding of how Research UNIX v7 works.
 * [The Design and Implementation of the 4.4BSD Operating System](https://download.freebsd.org/ftp/doc/en/books/design-44bsd/book.pdf) - while this book describes a much later UNIX derivative, much of the information presented here applies directly to Research UNIX v7.

 ## Preparing an SD Card and Image

 ### macOS

-Insert an SD card (this does not have to be terribly large).
+Insert an SD card (even a 512MiB card is sufficient).
 Assuming `diskutil list` shows this at `disk2`, use the following command to partition the card:
 ```shell
 diskutil partitionDisk disk2 4 MBR FAT32 BOOT 48M FAT32 UNIX 252M "MS-DOS FAT16" SWAP 16M "MS-DOS FAT32" SENTINEL 48M
 ```

 Note that due to the way an MBR partition table works, the SENTINEL partition will show up as all of the remaining space on the disk.
-This is, in fact, the reason the partition exists at all: to bound the size of the swap partition.
+This oddity is, in fact, the reason the partition exists at all: to bound the size of the swap partition.

 Now tweak the UNIX partition type using fdisk:
 ```shell